 Since Season 2016/2017, Maestro Kamioka has been Chief Conductor of the Copenhagen Philharmonic.

-His near future highlights with Copenhagen Phil include:
+His most recent and future highlights with Copenhagen Phil include (among others):

 - Strauss & Brahms: The Greatest Symphonies concert;